-You will be helped to achieve the learning outcomes of the Joint Honours English degree by a broad portfolio of learning and assessment experiences.
-These include:
+You will be helped to achieve the learning outcomes by a broad portfolio of learning and assessment experiences.

-• Lectures and seminars: these two activities form the backbone of the teaching.
+- Lectures and seminars: these two activities form the backbone of the teaching.
 The former can provide knowledge, instruction in method, and in skills in an economical, controlled, and communal way.
-It is teacherled learning.
+It is teacher-led learning.
 The latter involves student discussion, which may be more or less formal, and more or less student-led, and may at higher levels and in appropriate modules, involve very light supervision.
-However, the distinction is not always clear: lectures may turn more towards seminar discussion, and may involve exercises, question and answer sessions, communal interpretation of visual material, and so on.
-Longer classes, whether lectures or seminars, are likely to involve a range of activities, such as lecture, student presentations (singly or in groups), use of digital, audio-visual material, etc. Seminar discussion also varies in style, and will frequently require teamwork and promote interpersonal skills.

-• Your own research: you will be required to carry out personal research at all parts in the programme, but increasingly through parts 2 and 3.
-Independence in learning is the hallmark of the maturing student of English at Southampton.

-• Giving presentations: presenting your ideas orally as well as in writing will be an important aspect of your work here.
-It is something you have to learn (and on which you are assessed) and an activity which helps you learn about your subject.
-There will be plenty of opportunities to practise your skills at oral presentation and these may form part of your assessment.

-IT: English in the School of Humanities uses IT in its teaching, e.g., Blackboard (which is used throughout the programme); PowerPoint; email discussion lists, student presentations posted to the group electronically in advance of seminars, feedback on group exercises, etc. You will learn to access this material and, with guidance, to provide it.
+However, the relationship between the two is organic: lectures may turn more towards seminar discussion, and may involve exercises, question and answer sessions, communal interpretation of visual material, and so on.
+Longer classes, whether lectures or seminars, are likely to involve a range of activities, such as lecture, student presentations (singly or in groups), use of digital, audio-visual material, etc. Seminar discussion also varies in style, and will frequently require teamwork and promote interpersonal skills. - · Your own research: you will be required to carry out personal research at all levels in the programme, but increasingly through parts 2 and 3.
+Independence in learning is the hallmark of the maturing student of English at Southampton. - Giving presentations: presenting your ideas orally as well as in writing will be an important aspect of your work here.
+It is something you have to learn and an activity which helps you learn about your subject.
+There will be plenty of opportunities to practise your skills at oral presentation and these may form part of your assessment. - IT: English in the Faculty of Humanities uses IT in its teaching, e.g., Blackboard (which is used throughout the programme); PowerPoint; email discussion lists, student presentations posted to the group electronically in advance of seminars, feedback on group exercises, blogs, writing for apps, etc. You will learn to access this material and, with guidance, to provide it.